 Types of DiabetesThere are two main types of diabetes: type 1 diabetes and type 2 diabetes.
-Both types may be inherited in genes, so a family history of diabetes can significantly increase a person's risk of developing the condition.
+A family history of diabetes can significantly increase a person's risk of developing the condition.

 Type 1 Diabetes

 Type 1 diabetes is a serious condition that occurs when the pancreas makes little or no insulin.
 Without insulin, the body is unable to take the glucose (blood sugar) it gets from food into cells to fuel the body.
-So without daily injections of insulin, people with type 1 diabetes won't survive.
+People with type 1 diabetes must take daily insulin or other medications daily.
 For that reason, this type of diabetes is also referred to as insulin-dependent diabetes.

 Type 1 diabetes was previously known as juvenile diabetes because it's usually diagnosed in children and young adults.
-However, this chronic, lifelong disease can strike at any age, and those with a family history of it are particularly at risk.
+However, this chronic, lifelong disease can strike at any age, and those with a family history of type 1 diabetes have a greater risk.

 Health Risks for Type 1 Diabetes